mjakeman/Banshee/README.md

 # Banshee
 A music player for GNOME.
-This is an experiment to see if part or all of Banshee can be ported to .NET Core and Gtk3/4 for modern systems.
+This is a port of Banshee to .NET 5 and Gtk 3 (later Gtk 4) for modern systems.

 ## Directory Structure
 ```